rbriggs13/National_Parks_Final_Project/README.md

 ![Percentage visitors]https://irma.nps.gov/STATS/SSRSReports/National%20Reports/Annual%20Park%20Ranking%20Report%20(1979%20-%20Last%20Calendar%20Year)

-For our project, we hope to answer the following questions:
+### Questions we hope to answer

+- What makes a park popular?
+- Are certain species common among the populus parks?
 - Is there a relation between biodiversity and park visitors
 - What species tend to attract the most visitors?
 - Is there a relation between the size of parks and No. of visitors?
 - How native are these parks?

 ## GitHub